Crassula sieberiana ssp. tetramera, partly

 Seed collection and propagation

-Collect seeds between October and December.
+Collect seeds between September and November.
 Collect whole plants that are drying off, turning red-brown with mature fruit-spikes.
 These will contain very small brown seeds when rubbed with your fingers.
 Place the plants in a tray and leave to dry for two weeks.
 Then rub the plants gently by hand or with a rubber bung to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Be very careful as the seeds are very small.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 100%.
+Seed viability is usually high.

 |No. of seeds